benchopt/benchopt/doc/benchmark_workflow/visualize_benchmark.rst

 The legend maps every curve to a solver.

-Click a legend item to hide/show its corresponding solver.
+Clicking on a legend item hides/shows its corresponding curve.
-Similarly, double-click a legend item to hide/show all the other solvers.
+Similarly, double-clicking on a legend item hides/shows all other curves.
 Finally, hovering over a legend item shows a tooltip with details about the solver.

 .. note::